KNowledgeOnWebScale/knoodle/README.md

 1. Update the variable `employeesUrl` in `js/index.js` to point to your list of people that will use KNoodle.
 2. Update the method `fetchParticipantWebIDs` in `js/utils.js` to extract the people from the data that is found at `employeesUrl`.
+3. Update the variable `participants` in `js/index.js` to remove the dummy people.

 ## Development